 “We know this is dangerous for the children, but what are we supposed to do?” says Fidelia Moreles.
 Her five children suffer from asthma and bronchitis and have difficulty concentrating in school.
 Tulare County resident Domitila Lemus recounted a time when a pesticide spray drifted toward students in a school playground.
 “They were out of breath.
 Some were throwing up… It’s a strong smell that gets into your head and hurts your brain.”

 In a recent study of mothers and children living in the agricultural Salinas Valley of California, children living within a kilometer of farm fields that use chlorpyrifos and other neurotoxic pesticides exhibited lowered IQs and impaired verbal comprehension.
 In 2016, after years of scientific study, the EPA concluded that chlorpyrifos can have harmful effects on child brain development.

 The regulation of chlorpyrifos is an environmental justice issue as well as a public health issue.
 Latino children in California are 91 percent more likely than white children to attend schools near areas of heavy pesticide use.
 Tulare County has some of the highest rates of poverty in California and some of the nation’s worst air quality.

 Chlorpyrifos is still widely sprayed on corn, soybeans, fruit and nut trees, Brussels sprouts, broccoli, and other crops, with exposure to the chemical disproportionately affecting vulnerable communities.
 As recently as May 2017, 50 California farmworkers became ill, some hospitalized, after they were exposed to chlorpyrifos that was used according to its labeled use but had drifted from a nearby property.

 Science should be used to prevent harm and to protect lives.
-The decision to put the agenda of a corporation over the lives and wellbeing of Americans is an egregious failure of our government to use strong, independent science to protect public health and safety.
+The decision to put the agenda of a corporation over the lives and wellbeing of US residents is an egregious failure of our government to use strong, independent science to protect public health and safety.